NOW Accused of Punishing Members Who Blew Whistle on Racism

 “We love this organization and are determined to save it and help it thrive,” she added.
 “With that, we are demanding the immediate removal of President Van Pelt so that NOW can begin to heal and tackle the systemic racism plaguing the organization.”

+“There is a real strong push to keep us from speaking up, and we cannot be silent anymore,” she said.

+“Where there’s this much smoke, there’s got to be a fire,” she added.
+“If we allow this to be silent then we’re complicit in racism.”

-In addition to the nine board members, at least 14 state chapters and 70 local leaders have signed onto a letter demanding Van Pelt’s resignation.
+In addition to the nine board members, 24 of the organization's 36 state chapter presidents have signed onto a letter demanding Van Pelt’s resignation.
 Several chapters have also issued public statements on their own.

 On Monday, the entire NOW DC board resigned their positions, saying Van Pelt and the executive board have “demonstrated a lack of leadership and accountability regarding a number of accusations of racist behavior.”